ciDSproj/ciDSproj.github.io/_machinelearning/machinelearning-1.md

 <br/>
 [GitHub](https://github.com/ciDSproj/loan_classification)

 ---

-Data exploration highlighted the relationships between numerical variables across distinct categories in loan purpose.
+Data analysis highlighted the relationships between numerical variables across distinct categories in loan purpose.
 Using visualizations, I could observe if loans with the same purpose have similar qualities not shared by loans with differing purposes.

-In training and evaluating the classification models, I accounted for the class imbalance in the target variable  that has fewer examples of loans not fully paid.
+In training and evaluating the classification models, I accounted for the **class imbalance** in the target variable  that has fewer examples of loans not fully paid.